GetMeAThadCola/Scripting-Projects/CyberSec Projects/Security Azure (Cloud) Network/ReadME.txt

 Hands-on Experience: This project provided practical, hands-on experience, which is invaluable for understanding the practical application of cybersecurity concepts and tools.

-Teamwork: If the project involved collaboration with peers, you also developed teamwork and collaboration skills, which are important in real-world cybersecurity settings.